kurollostalat/egypt-real-estate-analysis/README.md

 # Egypt Real Estate Market Analysis

 ## Why this project?
 I picked the Egyptian real estate market mostly because it's messy and local.
-No clean Kaggle dataset, no English-first pricing conventions, just raw listings I had to scrape and wrangle myself.
+No English-first pricing conventions, mixed units, compound values, and a real gap in missing data.
 It felt like a better test of actual data cleaning skills than another polished tutorial dataset.

 ## The Data
-I scraped and cleaned ~20,000 property listings from PropertyFinder Egypt to practice a full pandas cleaning + EDA workflow on real, messy data.
+I used the [Egyptian Real Estate Listings](https://www.kaggle.com/datasets/hassankhaled21/egyptian-real-estate-listings) dataset from Kaggle (Hassan Khaled21), which contains ~20,000 property listings originally collected from PropertyFinder Egypt.
+I cleaned it to practice a full pandas cleaning and EDA workflow on real, messy data.

 - **Stats**: 19,924 listings going in, 19,917 after cleaning.
 - **Key challenges**: mixed units in the size column (sqft and sqm in the same field, split with regex), and the `down_payment` column missing in ~73% of rows.
 Too much to drop, so I filled it with the mean.